Tommy Kono

 By John D. Fair.

-In a career spanning three decades, weightlifter Tommy Kono won three Olympic medals and eight world championships, captured 11 U.S. national and three Pan-American titles, and set 26 world records—all before the advent of steroids.
-A Nisei American, Kono was interned at Tule Lake, California, during World War II.
-Weighing only 105 pounds at age 14 and suffering from asthma, he began competing at a time of heightened racial and political prejudice against Asians, and in an era predating modern coaching techniques, nutritional aids and training facilities.
-This definitive biography covers the life and career of an exceptional athlete who defied disadvantage and achieved international renown.
+A Nisei, Kono was incarcerated at Tule Lake, California, during World War II.
+Weighing only105 pounds at age fourteen and suffering from asthma, he began competing at a time of heightened racial and political prejudice against Asians, and in an era predating modern coaching techniques, nutritional aids and training facilities.

 Paper: 284 pp.